Uzair-Waseem-390/Uzair-Waseem-390/README.md

 ├────────────────────┬─────────────────────────────────────────────────┤
 │  Scalability       │  Horizontal by design, not by accident           │ │  Async Pipelines   │  Celery + Redis — decouple everything that waits │
+│  Real-time         │  Django Channels — WebSockets where they matter  │
 │  AI Integration    │  Agents are workers inside orchestrated systems  │ │  Data Modeling     │  Schema-first, migration-safe, query-optimized   │
-│  Multi-tenancy     │  Isolated from row 1 — not bolted on later       │
+│  Financial Logic   │  FIFO costing, audit trails, no silent drift     │ │  Multi-tenancy     │  Isolated from row 1 — not bolted on later       │
-│  Caching           │  3 logical partitions, never one flat Redis pool │
-│  Rate Limiting     │  Sliding-window, IP-aware, proxy-spoofing-safe   │
+│  Caching           │  Logical partitions, never one flat Redis pool   │ │  Rate Limiting     │  Sliding-window, IP-aware, proxy-spoofing-safe   │
 │  Security          │  Token blacklisting, OAuth2, env-separated       │
 │  Observability     │  If you can't measure it, you can't fix it       │